edysfy/Group_website/process/sysImp.md

 ```js
     this.userSearchService.getSearchQuery();
 ```
 When this function is called, it subscribes to 'searchQueryState.asObservable()'.
 Now, whenever the search query changes, it will use the HTTP client module to send an HTTP POST request to the 'api/search', with the search query held in the current state as the payload.
 The first query it will send when the search mode is activated in the query above.
 The reason we chose those values for the attributes is that we wanted to retrieve all the GeoJson data points and display them on the UI when search mode is activated.
 The API will send data from all ages, within the last 10 years, from both genders, and all the moods we defined, with that query.
 The API will send an HTTP response containing a GeoJson array.
 We iterate through the array, creating a GeoJson object out of each element, and pushing it 'geoSearchArr', which's stored within the method.
-When this is this process is finished, we then pass this array into the 'next' method on the 'geoSearchState' behavior subject.
-So the array that has been filtered with the most recent search query is stored within the User-Search Service.
+When this is this process is finished, we then pass this array into the 'next' method on the 'geoSearchState' behavior subject, so the array that has been filtered with the most recent search query is stored within the User-Search Service.
 ```js
   getSearchQuery(): void {
     this.sub = this.searchQueryState.asObservable().subscribe((searchQuery) => {